kienkauko/serverless-simulator/README.md

 # Markov Model for Serverless Deployment

-This repo contains scripts to generate 3D Markov chain that models the operation of serverless function (with different states in its lifecycle: null, warm, active).
-From the model, various performance and consumption metrics can be derived.
+This repo contains scripts to generate any-dimension Markov chain that models the operation of serverless function (with different states in its lifecycle: null, warm, warm model, active).
+From the model, performance and consumption metrics are derived.
 This repo also comes with a simple simulator that simulates serverless deployment in reaction to homogeneous requests coming to a cluster of homogeneous servers.
 The simulator is used to verify and validate the Markov model.
 A better simulator that captures sophisticated mapping and routing strategies is available in branch main.

 ## How to Run

 ### 1. Standalone Mode

 #### Markov Model
-- Run [`/Markov/model_3D.py`](/Markov/model_3D.py) to execute the Markov model
+- Run models directly from the main directory: `model_2D.py`, `model_3D.py`, `model_4D.py`, or `model_general.py`
+- The `model_general.py` is a general implementation that supports 2D, 3D, 4D, and any user-defined dimension
 - The graph illustration of the Markov state machine can be enabled by uncommenting the `draw_graph_new` function in the main section
 - Example of graph output: [`/Markov/graph_example.png`](/Markov/graph_example.png)